 Here’s a look at the tokens you’ll need for this email:

-Streamlining Your MOPS Email Request Process
+Streamlining Your Email Request Process

-Create a simple Word document for each of the email templates you develop.
-Have Marketing Managers submit a completed email doc as part of their request process.
-The email request doc should contain the token name (for your reference), a brief description of the token, and guidelines for what text, links or images need to be provided.
+Create a simple content submission document for each email template you develop.
+Have Marketing Managers submit a completed content submission document as part of their request process.
+The document should contain the token name (for your reference), a brief description of the token, and guidelines for what text, links, or images need to be provided.
 The advantages of using an approach like this are twofold:

-Miscellaneous Tips & Tricks for Program Template Best-Practices
+Misc.
+Tips & Tricks for Program Template Best-Practices

-What’s next after Email Program Templates?
+What’s Next after this Marketo Email Program Templates Guide?